UK BBSRC-US NSF/BIO Lead Agency Pilot

 - The intersection areas include systems biology, computational biology, bioinformatics and synthetic biology (Autumn 2015 only).
 Applicants are strongly advised to read the BBSRC Responsive Mode priority areas and NSF/BIO solicitations, and to inquire with the appropriate cognizant officers in their national agency to gauge the suitability of their proposal for the pilot.

 Proposals are expected to adhere to the remit, funding limits and grant duration for BBSRC responsive mode and NSF/BIO program(s) from which funding is sought.
 Guidelines for the preparation, submission, peer review, and award of NSF/BIO-BBSRC Collaborative Proposals can be found in the downloads section.

 Successful proposals will be supported by NSF/BIO (US organisations) and BBSRC (UK organisations).

 How to apply

 There is a 2-stage application process (see timeline below).

-- Proposers will then be required to submit to the lead agency a PDF Intention to Submit (ITS) of no more than 2 pages (A4/letter) that sets out:
+- BBSRC proposers will then be required to submit to the prospective lead agency a PDF Letter of Intent (LOI, see BBSRC LOI template in downloads) of no more than 2 pages (A4/letter) that sets out: